Gc0rp/100-Days-Of-Swift/README.md

 Day 44 – Project 9, part two
 Day 45 – Project 9, part three
 Day 46 – Project 9, part four

-Days 47-48: Consolidation IV
-You’ve tackled some heavyweight skills now, so before we move on it’s time to review what has been covered, go into detail on a handful of topics, and face a fresh challenge.

 Day 47 – Milestone: Projects 7-9
 Day 48 – Expanding your horizons

-Days 49-59: Focus on data
-In these projects we’re going to start looking more carefully at how we can send, retrieve, and store data in our SwiftUI apps.

 Day 49 – Project 10, part one
 Day 50 – Project 10, part two